 ‘Pill stuck in my throat’

 In February of 2010, Lydia said felt she had something “like a vitamin pill stuck in my throat.”
 It lasted for months.
 At her hospital in Anchorage, her doctor discovered she had a tumor at the base of her tongue.
 He diagnosed her with HPV-positive throat cancer.
 He told her to prepare for seven weeks of intensive chemotherapy and radiation.

 Lydia learned that patients with HPV-positive head and neck cancers generally have better outcomes than patients with head and neck cancer not linked to HPV.
 But the treatment would leave her in pain and might permanently rob her of her voice and sense of taste.

 Lydia’s Seattle friends urged her to get a second opinion with oncology specialists at Seattle Cancer Care Alliance.
-They knew that SCCA is the Northwest's leader in head and neck cancer care and is ranked among the top 10 cancer centers in the nation.
+They knew that SCCA is the Northwest's leader in head and neck cancer care and is a nationally ranked cancer hospital.
 Lydia agreed, transferring her records to SCCA for an expert, multi-disciplinary review of her case.

 Avoiding harsh side effects

 During the team’s review of Lydia’s file, Dr. Méndez, an expert in the surgical treatment of head and neck cancers including minimally invasive TransOral Robotic Surgery, noted the tumor in Lydia’s throat might be surgically removed by a minimally invasive approach.
 The team agreed this approach could save Miner the harsh side effects of radiation and chemotherapy.